LionelBeato/capybaras/README.md

 - *compiling* : to convert source code into machine-code or byte code.

+- *compiler* : a program that converts--or *compiles*--code.

 ## D

 - *design pattern* : a reusable solution or methodology that addresses a specific problem.

-- *dark pattern* : a design pattern that is typically user-agressive or exploitative.
+- *dark pattern* : a design pattern that is typically user-aggressive or exploitative.

 ## E